 Want to read about a family that conquered the upper trailhead, as well as insider tips?
 Read here!

-Venture Outside of Basecamp
+See all of Basecamp

 A short drive past Sluice Boxes State Park, the adventure continues at Memorial Falls.
 A short 1-hour loop hike that covers about a mile, the hike at Memorial Falls is a favorite all year round.
 During the summer, the water freely flows, but in the winter, the waterfall freezes, causing dramatic shapes that beg to be photographed.